Softpanorama

 Name predicate and shell patterns

-The first and probably the most popular option is -name shell_pattern It is true if the basename of the file (with the path removed) matches the shell pattern specified.
-Predicate -iname pattern is the same thing only case insensitive.
-For example to find files with the extension .conf in /etc/ directory:
+The -name predicate operates only of basename of the file (with the path removed).
+Expression is true if file name matches the shell pattern specified.
+For example to find files with the extension .conf in the /etc directory:

 find /etc -name '*.conf'